ventura-christian/Backend-Grindset/README.md

 - [Python Crash Course Scripts / Notes](https://github.com/ventura-christian/Backend-Grindset/tree/main/Crash_Course_Python/Chapter4_Working_with_Lists)

 ## 🔄 Updates
-Check back often as this repository will be updated as I learn new topics write more code.
+Check back often as this repository will be updated as I learn new topics and write more code.